gemoc/gemoc.github.io/discovery/gemoc_3.6.1/catalog.md

             TESL Engine and Editor  <small>by CentraleSupélec/LRI</small>
         </h3>
         <p>The Tagged Event Specification Language allows the specification of timed systems by modeling events as clocks and occurrences of an event as ticks on its clock.  [gemoc-studio 2.3.0]</p>
-        <p>The Tagged Event Specification Language allows the specification of timed systems by modeling events as clocks and occurrences of an event as ticks on its clock.</p>
+        <p>The Tagged Event Specification Language allows the specification of timed systems by modeling events as clocks and occurrences of an event as ticks on its clock.
-        <p><a href="http://wwwdi.supelec.fr/software/TESL/">Learn more</a></p>
+                <a href="http://wwwdi.supelec.fr/software/TESL/">Learn more</a></p>
         <p><small>License Unknown Licence</small></p>
         <h4>Update site</h4>
         <ul>
            <li><a href="http://wwwdi.supelec.fr/tesl-update-site">http://wwwdi.supelec.fr/tesl-update-site</a></li>
         </ul>
+        <h4>Compatibility</h4>
+        <p>Checked last with GEMOC version 2.3.0</p>
     </div>
     <div class="col-md-4 col-md-pull-8">
         <img class="img-responsive img-hover" src="images/tesl-screenshot-320x240.png" alt="">